A female hair transplant is medically possible. But is it a good idea?

 Lasers actually help for both male hair transplants and female hair transplants.
 You give the newly located hairs the best chance of thriving in their new home.

-Because of the all-over nature of female hair loss, the best hair laser to give women real results is a dome configuration.
+Because of the all-over nature of female hair loss, the Super Grow Laser is perfect to regrow your hair.
 This gives you the all-over coverage that you need.
+The Super Grow Laser drenches your entire scalp with 272 lasers.

 Emotionally, you have everything to gain by restoring your self-confidence.
 For women great hair is a tremendous confidence booster.
 You will feel self-assured when you see thicker, fuller hair.
 When you see it for yourself you'll be able to relax, to enjoy life again and not worry about people looking at your hair.